themis-network/go-themis/README.md

 $ gthemis --themisTestnet --syncmode "full" --unlock yourSignerAddress --password yourPWDFile --mine --minerthreads 1 --targetgaslimit 8000000 console
 ```

+In order to unlock signer account, you have to supply password by manually enter it if you don't
+want to clear it into a file, otherwise using `--password` flag as above.

 This command will:

 * Start Themis test net in full mode.